matoous/dzxcz/content/posts/2021_07/index.md

 Berlin is a wonderful city, yet far from feeling like _home_.
 Moving was hard, after 1.5 year of daily routine optimized to perfection I feel like the day is suddenly half as long and every chore takes twice the time it used to.
-Yet, I don't want to judge before everything settles in.
+Yet, I don't want to judge before the dust settles in.
 So except to see more in following months, and hopefully before the Christmas, I will have some coherent opinion formed.

+{{<rawhtml>}}
+<center>＊</center>
+{{</rawhtml>}}

 This month was mostly work-focused.
-Compared to the last months at Kiwi.com at SumUp there's more things to do than what can be done in a reasonable time frame.
+Compared to the last months at Kiwi.com at SumUp there's more things to do than what can be done.
 Sometimes it is hard to not feel split between too many tasks and keep the focus.
+On the other hand, the problems at hand are fun and challenging.
+We are building identity system, authentication, and authorization system to replace the existing one.
+And while at it, we push for better practices and sense of responsibility, both lacking behind as of now.

 I enjoy the _solve things by talking with the people_ culture.
 It feels easier to establish a common ground and focus on things that need to be done when